Hymno Patriótico

-The Hino Patriótico, fully Hino Patriótico da Nação Portuguesa, (Note: Archaic orthography: Hymno Patriotico da Naçaõ Portugueza; English: "Patriotic Hymn of the Portuguese Nation") is considered Portugal's first national anthem.
+The Hino Patriótico, fully Hino Patriótico da Nação Portuguesa, (Note: Archaic orthography: Hymno Patriotico da Nação Portugueza; English: "Patriotic Hymn of the Portuguese Nation") is considered Portugal's first national anthem.
 Marcos Portugal, who had remained living in Portugal, had, in 1808, initially named the piece as 'the Prince's Hymn' (D. João VI Hymn).
 With this dedication, it was offered to the Prince-Regent John and first performed for him in Brazil in 1809.
 The anthem was inspired by the cantata "La Speranza o sia l'Augurio Felice".
 The lyrics changed several times, altered by contemporary events, until settling into a more or less permanent form in 1821.